Detailed Overview Of Collaborative Law Practice In 2015

 Settlements reached in the collaborative process come from a process that differs dramatically, in nearly every important respect, from the litigation Court process.
-Collaborative lawyers have to be specifically trained and undergo continuing training to work together in the negotiation meetings with the client to reach an agreement that is fair and reasonable to all concerned.
-Collaborative lawyers are trained to listen deeply to the client’s entire story at the first meeting with the client and to gain a clear understanding of the wishes, goals and emotional issues that are involved in the client’s life at that point in time.
-In the first meeting with the client the collaborative lawyer will endeavour to educate the client about the negotiating process involved in collaborative practice to empower the client to participate actively and effectively in the negotiations that will take place in the joint meetings.
+Collaborative lawyers have to be specifically trained and undergo continuous training to work together in the negotiation meetings with the client to reach an agreement that is fair and reasonable to all concerned.
+Collaborative lawyers are trained to listen deeply to the client’s entire story at the first meeting with the client and to gain a clear understanding of the wishes, goals, and emotional issues that are involved in the client’s life at that point in time.
+In the first meeting with the client, the collaborative lawyer will endeavour to educate the client about the negotiating process involved in collaborative practice to empower the client to participate actively and effectively in the negotiations that will take place in the joint meetings.

-Because of the training undertaken by collaborative lawyers they have a different way of conducting their work for their clients.
-Instead of running their files on the basis of obtaining the largest possible resolution for their clients which in many cases is done on an aggressive basis no matter what the damage may be to the client’s family or the financial cost to the client, collaborative lawyer’s aim to assist their clients to achieve their highest intentions for themselves and their children in their post divorce restricted family.
+Because of the training is undertaken by collaborative lawyers they have a different way of conducting their work for their clients.
+Instead of running their files on the basis of obtaining the largest possible resolution for their clients which in many cases is done on an aggressive basis no matter what the damage may be to the client’s family or the financial cost to the client, collaborative lawyer’s aim to assist their clients to achieve their highest intentions for themselves and their children in their post-divorce restricted family.
 Collaborative lawyers have an effective working relationship with each other and work on a common basis to achieve the best results for their clients.
 Collaborative practice provides creative problem solving that is not available or exists in mediation or litigation.
-Collaborative lawyers work together to assist their clients to reach resolution that best meets the needs of their client.
+Collaborative lawyers work together to assist their clients to reach a resolution that best meets the needs of their clients.

-All substantive discussions, information sharing, option development and negotiation subsequently take place in face to face meetings with the clients aided by the joint efforts of the collaborative lawyers.
+All substantive discussions, information sharing, option development, and negotiation subsequently take place in face-to-face meetings with the clients aided by the joint efforts of the collaborative lawyers.
 The role of the collaborative lawyer is to act as a guide for the negotiations and the management of conflict.
-Collaborative lawyers move away from outcome driven resolutions and work effectively together with the clients to offer the clients the best possible circumstances in which to work in good faith, on an interest based, respectful manner at an appropriate place towards a mutually beneficial and accepted outcome.
+Collaborative lawyers move away from outcome-driven resolutions and work effectively together with the clients to offer the clients the best possible circumstances in which to work in good faith, on an interest-based, respectful manner at an appropriate place towards a mutually beneficial and accepted outcome.

 Other collaborative professionals